AWS Encrypting Data at Rest – Whitepaper – Certification

 • AWS Storage Gateway transfers your data to AWS over SSL

-• AWS Storage Gateway stores data encrypted at rest in Amazon S3 or Amazon Glacier using their respective server side encryption schemes.
+• AWS Storage Gateway stores data encrypted at rest in Amazon S3 or S3 Glacier using their respective server side encryption schemes.

 • Amazon RDS – Oracle